CloudVeneto/CVUserGuide/source/ManagingStorage.rst

 ..
 NOTE ::
     You can attach only your volumes
-    Please note that you can attach a volume of yours to an instance created by another user of the same project, but the opposite is not
-    possible: you can't attach a volume created by another user to an instance of yours.
+    Please note that you can attach a volume of yours to an instance created by another user of the same project, while you can't attach a volume created by another user to an instance.

 Detaching a Volume
 ^^^^^^^^^^^^^^^^^^